Bear Hunting

 Archery/Crossbow

 Archers and crossbow hunters must have their name and address on arrows and bolts.
 Fixed blade broadheads cannot be less than 7⁄8 inches wide and not more than 1½ inches wide.
-Retractable blade broadheads are permitted (must be not less than 7⁄8 of an inch wide when open).
+Retractable blade broadheads are permitted (Cannot be less than 7⁄8 of an inch wide when open).
 Minimum draw weight for hunting bear with bow and arrow is 40 lbs.
 Crossbows are a legal method of take for bear License Information and must meet the requirements in the Crossbows section in Deer Hunting Regulations.

 To Bait Bear